lee2sman/MESSLIFE-Website/README.md

 ## How To Participate

+Presented:

+- [Game Engines Beyond Games](http://gameartengines.com).
+Abertay University and Parsons School of Design, The New School.

+- [ReFest 2020](https://www.culturehub.org/refest-2020).
+CultureHub NYC and CultureHub LA -

+- [IndieCade](http://evewine101.com/2017/08/07/l-a-weeklys-artopia-new-artists-announced/), part of LA Weekly's Artopia, 2017

+- [Interview](http://games.ucla.edu/blog/interview-lee-tusman) with Sofia Staab for UCLA Game Lab

+- [Delete Me](http://dma.ucla.edu/exhibitions/mfa/deleteme/), New Wight Gallery, UCLA, 2017

+#### Background

-Messlife, is currently being built March-April 2017 to be launched and tested in May 2017 as part of the exhibit Delete Me held at the New Wight Gallery at UCLA Broad Art Center, May 18 - June 1.
+Messlife was launched May 2017 as part of the exhibit Delete Me held at the New Wight Gallery at UCLA Broad Art Center, May 18 - June 1.
 The online virtual artspace is built in Unity/C# and output as WebGL, with additional PHP and Javascript.
 You are welcome to download, examine and contribute to its creation in this repo [here](https://github.com/lee2sman/messlife).
 If you are not a coder but have ideas or suggestions, please add a comment [here](https://github.com/lee2sman/messlife/issues) by creating a *New Issue* or get in touch [here](http://twitter.com/2sman2sman).